 Prior to joining the Academy in August 2016, Chelsea worked for a number of other environmental non-profits.
 As a scientist in the Stockholm Environment Institute’s Climate and Energy group, she developed tools for tracking progress toward local sustainability goals, modeled energy and emissions reductions in various sectors, and presented at international training workshops on climate change mitigation.
 She studied climate change adaptation through water resource management in the Andes while at the International Union for Conservation of Nature (IUCN).
 Most recently, as a project manager at Green Seal, she reviewed environmentally preferable products to determine compliance with the organization’s certification criteria.

 Chelsea also co-owns and co-manages Plowshares & Prairie Farm in Argyle, WI, an organic produce farm with a community supported agriculture (CSA) program.
-She is committed to pairing sustainable food production with strong conservation work, and her involvement in the farming community has given her direct experience and insights into the interactions between agriculture and water in Wisconsin.
+She is committed to pairing sustainable food production with strong conservation work, and her involvement in the farming community has given her direct experience and insights into the interactions between agriculture, climate, and water in Wisconsin.
 In her free time, she enjoys soccer, biking, cooking, and traveling.

 Phone: 608-263-1692 x20